 Improve the Capability of the Corruption Eradication Commission

-Implement Electronic Government Procurement
+- Implement Electronic Government Procurement

-- Establish five regional procurement centers linked electronically.
+Established five regional procurement centers linked electronically.

 - Supported the collection of baseline data from the five regional centers to reduce single-source procurements and to help identify suspicious and inappropriate procurement activity.